Non-stationary Online Learning with Memory and Non-stochastic Control: Omitted Details for Section (OCO with Memory)

-Theorem~\ref{thm:OMD} exhibits general dynamic regret analysis for OMD algorithm.
-By flexibly choosing the regularizer $\Rcal$ and comparator sequence $\v_1,\ldots,\v_T$, we can obtain the following two implications, which corresponds to expert-regret (dynamic regret with switching cost of OGD) and meta-regret (static regret with switching cost of Hedge).
+Theorem~\ref{thm:OMD} exhibits a general analysis for the dynamic regret and switching cost of OMD.
+By flexibly choosing the regularizer $\Rcal$ and comparator sequence $\v_1,\ldots,\v_T$, we have the following two implications, which correspond to base-regret (dynamic regret with switching cost of OGD) and meta-regret (static regret with switching cost of Hedge) respectively.

 Before presenting the proof of Theorem~\ref{thm:OMD}, we first analyze the switching cost of the online mirror descent, as demonstrated in the following stability lemma. \begin{myLemma} For Online Mirror Descent~\eqref{eq:OMD}, the instantaneous switching cost is at most